capactio/capact/cmd/ocftool/docs/ocftool_config_set-context.md

 ### Examples

 ```
-# select what server to use of via a prompt
+# Selects which Hub/Gateway server to use of via a prompt
 ocftool config set-context

-# set specified server
+# Sets the specified Hub/Gateway server
 ocftool config set-context localhost:8080

 ```